GSinghBinning/home_credit_default_risk_challenge/README.md

         pip install -r requirements.txt

 1. Please provide the data files from Kaggle before running the code.
+There are **2 options**:

         Option 1: Copy the unzipped files "application_test.csv" and "application_train.csv" into the following directory: home_credit_default_risk_challenge/data/raw